-How Does SoundCloud Work: A Broken Business Model Or An Inspiring Success Story
+How Does SoundCloud Work: An Inspiring Success Story

-As a result, the worldwide music streaming industry is expected to grow to $46.9 billion by 2027.
-Considering the craze for several digital music apps and the increasing number of music subscribers, the industry is likely to grow at a significant pace.
-Adding to it, popular music streaming services like Spotify and SoundCloud have caused the value of the industry to skyrocket and many new players are now planning to enter the market.
+As a result, the global music streaming market is projected to grow from USD 62.5 billion in 2026 to USD 158.1 billion by 2033 with a CAGR of 14.2%.
+Given the craze for digital music apps and the growing number of music subscribers, the industry is likely to grow at a significant pace.
+In addition, popular music streaming services like Spotify and SoundCloud have driven industry value to skyrocket, and many new players are now planning to enter the market.

 If you are also one of them, this blog is for you.
 It has always been said that if you want to succeed in a particular field, learn from the mistakes of others and embrace their strengths.
 Keeping this well-known learning in mind, we will explain the SoundCloud business model in this blog to help you learn a few lessons from the story of this unique platform.